TimBilliet/decompiled-crystalclient/README.md

-# Working decompiled forge version of crystalclient with extra features
+# Working original forge version of crystalclient

-## Extra added features
-- Ingame account switcher and ability to use offline accounts
-- Auto fish for SaicoPvP
-- Float finder
-- Clear menu/inventory/container backgrounds
-- Keep crosshair in spectator mode
-- Auto sell for collection chests
+This branch has some minor tweaks and fixed but no added features from the original

 ## How to generate a working jar
 1. Run the gradle task "reobfShadowJar"